 Well, upgrading your fairway woods is a good starting point!
-A fairway wood provides a longer distance shot on the fairway, but can be more difficult to control with your hands due to its longer shaft, so it is a step up challenge wise from a typical iron.
+A fairway wood provides a longer distance shot on the fairway but can be more challenging to control with your hands due to its longer shaft, so it is a step-up challenge wise from a typical iron.

-If you are ready to go to the next level of golfing, but still struggle with a high handicap, then this list is for you.
-In this list, we will cover fairway woods good for players with a high handicap that plan to use the club for shots off the fairway as a complement to the long distance shots of your driver off the tee.
+If you are ready to go to the next level of golf, but still struggle with high handicaps, then this list is for you.
+In this list, we will cover woods good for players with a high handicap that plan to use the club for shots off the fairway as a complement to the long-distance shots of your driver off the tee.

 Best Fairway Woods for High Handicappers

 The TaylorMade M6 Fairway Wood is at a sweet spot of wood for the golfer who needs to step up their game with a club that is still forgiving.

 To start, the M6 has a big head with a lightweight crown, aerodynamic sole, and low center of gravity.
 These features are essential to any golfer, let alone one who needs to make up ground while on the fairway.

 The head's overall shape is also designed to help out high handicap golfers, finding a great balance between increased swing speed and forgiveness.
 The help can be felt at impact with more speed transferred to the ball going for a greater shot distance, making this wood a great choice for use off the tee as well.